God Of War Ragnarok’s Hardest Bosses + Expert’s Strategy

 Bodvar The Fierce & Starolfr The Troublesome

 Berserker fights are extremely tense and should be attempted after the main story with the best gear and weapons.
-The optional battle with Bodvar and Starolfr is significantly more demanding than any main story boss due to no checkpoints.
-With how difficult this fight is, Bodvar and Starolfr have cemented their spot in this list of God Of War Ragnarok’s hardest bosses.
+The optional battle with Bodvar and Starolfr is significantly more demanding than any main story boss due to the lack of checkpoints.

-In our experience, targeting Bodvar first was ideal, as Starolfr tends to teleport away.
-Remember that this battle is unwinnable unless players are familiar with the best skills to use in the game.
+In my experience, targeting Bodvar first was ideal, as Starolfr tends to teleport away.

 Maven is a light elf and an optional boss in Alfheim that is brutally efficient at both long and close-range attacks.
 She earns her spot on this list because of her ability to attack you mid-combo and quickly deplete Kratos’s health.